Russian Bombshell Anastasiya Kvitko Flaunts Her Extreme Hourglass Figure In A Very Tight Dress

-Anastasiya Kvitko has become quite popular on Instagram because of her skin-baring snaps and her extreme hourglass figure and in order to tease her fans, she makes sure to pose several snaps every week.
+Anastasiya Kvitko has become quite popular on Instagram because of her skin-baring snaps and her extreme hourglass figure, and in order to tease her fans, she makes sure to post several snaps every week.

-The model recently took to her page and posted a new pic wherein she could be seen donning a tighter-than-skin, nude-colored dress which not only accentuated her famous, 41-inch posterior but the low-cut neckline of the strappy dress allowed her to put her never-ending cleavage on full display.
+The model recently took to her page and posted a new pic where she could be seen donning a tighter-than-skin, nude-colored dress which not only accentuated her famous, 41-inch posterior, but the low-cut neckline of the strappy dress allowed her to put her never-ending cleavage on full display.

-The exposure did her nothing but favors and shortly after having been posted on her timeline, and as of the writing of this piece, the snapshot garnered close to 80,000 likes and above 12,00 comments which prove that her fans eagerly wait for her to post her sexy snaps every day.
+The exposure did her nothing but favors and shortly after having been posted on her timeline, and as of the writing of this piece, the snapshot garnered close to 80,000 likes and above 1,200 comments, which prove that her fans eagerly wait for her to post her sexy snaps every day.

-In terms of her aesthetics, Anastasiya opted for a full face of makeup, comprising some soft-pink lip gloss, lots of highlighter to give her face a youthful and more contoured appearance, and some eyeliner and mascara to give her eyes a bold look.
-The model dressed her brunette tresses into soft curls and let it down while she sat on a chair, kept one of her hands on her neck and the other on her thighs, and looked down to strike a pose.
+In terms of her aesthetics, Anastasiya opted for a full face of makeup, comprised of some soft-pink lip gloss, lots of highlighter to give her face a youthful and more contoured appearance, and some eyeliner and mascara to give her eyes a bold look.
+The model dressed her brunette tresses into soft curls and let it down while she sat on a chair, keeping one of her hands on her neck and the other on her thighs.
+She looked down to strike a pose.

-Commenting on the picture, one fan asked the 24-year-old hottie to date him and be his forever, while another male admirer — who seemed to be obsessed with Anastasiya’s beauty — said that he visits her page every day to look at her pics but he can never get enough of her.
+Commenting on the picture, one fan asked the 24-year-old hottie to date him and be his forever, while another male admirer — who seemed to be obsessed with Anastasiya’s beauty — said that he visits her page every day to look at her pics, but he can never get enough of her.

 View this post on Instagram